 Olive Oil Potato Salad

 - 24 oz baby red potatoes, rinsed and halved (quartered if they’re relatively big)

 - Boil the potatoes: Place potatoes in a large pot and cover with cold water.
 Bring to a boil.
 Lower heat to medium-high and cook about 8 minutes, uncovered, until just tender.
 Cook slightly less than you normally would – you don’t want the potatoes to get mushy.

-- While the potatoes are cooking, in a small bowl, whisk together the olive oil, lemon juice, garlic, salt and pepper.
+- While the potatoes are cooking, in a serving bowl, whisk together the olive oil, lemon juice, garlic, salt and pepper.

-- With a slotted spoon, transfer the cooked potatoes to a serving bowl and allow to slightly cool, about 5 minutes.
+- With a slotted spoon, transfer the cooked potatoes to a platter and allow to slightly cool, about 5 minutes.

-- Gently toss the potatoes with the dressing and with the basil.
+- Add the cooled potatoes and the basil to the serving bowl.
+Gently toss with the dressing.
 Serve warm, or refrigerate overnight to allow the flavors to set and to turn some of the starch into resistant starch.